carlosbasto/shakespeare-language-model/README.md

 We're excited to embark on this journey with you.
 By the end of this series, you’ll have a comprehensive understanding of building, fine-tuning, deploying, and consuming AI models using SAP AI Core.
 Stay tuned and get ready to unlock the potential of SAP AI Core and Launchpad!

-For all the code needed for this series, including Docker images, Python scripts, templates, and more, please explore this repository.
+For all the code needed for this series, including Dockerfiles, Python scripts, templates, and more, please explore this repository.

 Let's get started!